IBM/vpc-vmware-cloud-foundation/README.md

     },
     cluster_1 = {
       name = "vi-wl-1"
       domain = "workload"                      # Value must be set as 'workload' for the workload domain.
       vmw_host_profile = "bx2d-metal-96x384"
-      host_count = 3          # Define a host count for this cluster.
+      host_list = ["000","001","002","003"]    # Defines a hosts for this cluster.
-      vcenter = true          # Value must "true" for the first vi-workload cluster.
-Deploys VLAN interfaces on the mgmt domain. nsx_t_managers = true   # Value must "true" for the first vi-workload cluster.
-Deploys VLAN interfaces on the mgmt domain. nsx_t_edges = true      # Value must "true" for the first vi-workload cluster.
+      vcenter = true                           # Value must be "true" for the first vi-workload cluster.
+Deploys VLAN interfaces on the mgmt domain. nsx_t_managers = true                    # Value must be "true" for the first vi-workload cluster.
+Deploys VLAN interfaces on the mgmt domain. nsx_t_edges = true                       # Value must be "true" for the first vi-workload cluster.
 Deploys VLAN interfaces on the mgmt domain. public_ips = 3                           # Orders # of Floating IPs for the T0. overlay_networks = [                     # Add networks to be routed on the overlay for the T0 on workload overlay though the T0 on this domain/cluster.
           { name = "customer-overlay", destination = "172.17.0.0/16" },
         ]
       vpc_file_shares = []    # Future use.